-SEAWORLD REOPENS DOLPHIN INTERACTION AREA WITH A NEW NAME AND MORE WAYS TO CONNECT WITH DOLPHINS
+MORE WAYS THAN EVER TO CONNECT WITH DOLPHINS

-The dolphin interaction area at SeaWorld® San Diego has a new name, Dolphin Point, and now offers several interactive experiences that allow guests to get closer to dolphins than ever before.
+Dolphin Point, the dolphin interaction area at SeaWorld® San Diego, offers several interactive experiences that allow guests to get closer to dolphins than ever before.

-“This new experience at Dolphin Point is a great opportunity for guests to interact with dolphins at no additional cost,” says Dave Roberts, assistant curator of animal training.
+“This new experience at Dolphin Point is a great opportunity for guests to interact with dolphins at no additional cost,” says Robbin Sheets, assistant curator of animal training.
 “Everyone is having a great time: the park guests, trainers and dolphins!”